villagefool/hivetool/README.md

 hivetool
 ========

-Bioserver tools to monitor bee hive
+Software tools to monitor bee hives.

+See hivetool.org for project overview, recommended hardware, and application notes.
+More details and data can be found at hivetool.net